 On 24 April 1943, Jack was asked to take command of an actual Patrol Boat (PT 109) near the Solomon Islands.
 Life in the South Pacific was smooth sailing until 2 August 1943, when a Japanese destroyer struck PT 109, killing two of Jack's men and severely injuring nearly everyone else on the crew.
 Though Kennedy sustained major back injuries in the collision, he conducted himself with courage, poise, and stoicism.
 After instructing his crew to abandon ship, Jack noticed that one of his men was barely conscious and clearly unable to swim.
 Despite his own excruciating back pain, Jack took the strap of the man's life jacket, held it between his teeth, and swam to shore, pulling his comrade the whole way.8 Jack and his men landed at Plum Pudding Island, battered and exhausted from their harrowing experience.
 Almost immediately, Kennedy began to explore the island and the surrounding area in search of help.
 Three days went by without any sign of life.
 Fortunately, on the fourth day, Jack encountered two natives and asked them to deliver a message he had ingeniously carved into the shell of a coconut.
 The two men brought the coconut to a military post, and Jack and his crew were rescued shortly thereafter.

 For his military service, Kennedy was awarded a Purple Heart and Navy Medal.
-In August of 1944, two years after the PT 109 incident, the Kennedy family suffered another tragedy of war: the death of Joe Jr., who was killed when his plane, carrying over two tons of dynamite, suddenly exploded.
+In August of 1944, one year after the PT 109 incident, the Kennedy family suffered another tragedy of war: the death of Joe Jr., who was killed when his plane, carrying over two tons of dynamite, suddenly exploded.
 Now that Joe Jr. was gone, Jack found himself next in line for the political career that Joe Sr. had always envisioned for his eldest son.